jkatsanis/Tools/Windows/first.md

 # Chocolatey Setup and Software Installation

-Open **PowerShell as Administrator** and run the following commands:
+Open **PowerShell as Administrator** and run the following commands!:

 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force